Game-Production-Spring-23/NavyGame/README.md

 * **README.md** (this) - the guide to what is what in the project.
 * **style.css** - The style sheet for main project.

+## Core Classes
+The core classes are all specified in *app/core/README.md*.

 ## Data JSON File Structure
 The data JSON file structure is integral to the project.
 It contains all of the outside data that needs to be accessed by the project, in a simple javascript object that can be quickly parsed for data.
 The *data-examples/* folder in *mediaTest/* goes into more detail for loading the json file as well as utilizing the json file in code.
 The structure is as follows: